Chris6077/unix-timestamp-converter/README.md

-# unix-timestamp-converter
+# unix-date-converter
-Converts unix timestamps and dates.
+Converts unix timestamps to dates and dates to unix timestamps.